-Map every single interaction you have with your customer from the moment they first discover you.
-This can be through marketing actions, business processes, or direct contact with team members.
+Map every single customer interaction from the moment they first discover you.
+It might be through digital ad campaigns, email marketing, direct contact with team members, or other processes.

-The reason for this exercise to highlight areas for improvement and establish who is responsible for what within your team.
+This is where you’ll highlight areas for improvement and establish who is responsible for what.

-When mapping each stage of the buyer journey, ask yourself these questions:
+When mapping each stage of the buyer journey, ask yourself:

-- Which team/business process is interacting with the customer at that moment?
+- Which team/process is interacting with the customer at that moment?

 - How can these interactions be improved?

-- Look at the buyer personas you’ve developed in Step 2.
+- Look at the buyer personas developed in Step 2.
 Based on what you know about your customer, is this his or her preferred means of communication?
-Could there be a more effective means of getting your message across?
+Could there be a more effective way to get your message across?

 - What challenges does the customer face?
 How can you offer better support?

-- What content is the lead/customer coming into contact with?
+- What content is the customer coming into contact with?

-Step 4: Establish the internal processes necessary to create a 360-degree customer experience
+Step 4: Plan how to provide a 360° customer experience

 Now you’re going to look at the structure of your internal processes.
 Do you have the resources in place to provide a 360-degree customer experience?

-Do an audit of roles and responsibilities to ensure all the necessary bases are being covered .
+Do an audit of roles and responsibilities to check all the necessary bases are being covered .

 - Presales: How are you doing when it comes to analyzing customer needs, gathering information, and putting together business cases?

-- Sales processes: Are there any sales tasks that you can automate to increase efficiency?
+- Sales processes: What sales tasks can be automated to increase efficiency?

-- Relationship management: Are your offers tailored to your customers’ needs?
+- Customer relationship management: Are your offers tailored to your customers’ needs?
 Are your communications personalized and relevant?

 - After-sales: Have you got the necessary support systems in place to resolve customer problems quickly?
 What feedback do you receive on the quality of your customer service?